-Regional Societies across the country hold Street Collections and events to raise vital funds for the work they do supporting people living with and supporting those with MS in their local communities.
-Regional Societies require the support and generosity of volunteers to help with their Awareness Week events.
-If you can spare a few hours please contact your Regional Society via our regional contacts page.
+Regional Societies across the country will hold Street Collections and events to raise vital funds for the work they do supporting people living with and supporting those with MS in their local communities.

 A day to celebrate global solidarity and hope for the future.
 World MS Day is officially marked on the last Wednesday of May.
 Events and campaigns take place throughout the month of May.
 It brings the global MS community together to share stories, raise awareness and campaign with and for everyone affected by multiple sclerosis.

 In 2009, the MS International Federation (MSIF) and its members initiated the first World MS Day.
 Together we have reached hundreds of thousands of people around the world, with a campaign focusing on a different theme each year.